 Sophisticated bathroom at the Edgbaston boutique hotel

 Malmaison’s stablemate Hotel du Vin (****) is set within what was an eye hospital in Victorian times.
 The result is stunning, with a grand central courtyard and an imposing staircase.
-All the 66 bedrooms are designed to work with the original architecture so no two are the same, no matter if you are booking into a standard room or one of their suites.
-As well as unique touches, such as super king size beds and roll top baths in the suites; the hotel offers all the features you would expect from the chain, including a spa and a gym.
+All the 66 bedrooms are designed to work with the original architecture so no two rooms are the same, no matter if you are booking into a standard room or one of their suites.
+As well as special touches, such as super king size beds and roll top baths in the suites; the hotel offers all the features you would expect from this boutique chain, including a spa and a gym.

 Hotel du Vin in Birmingham

 In contrast, Hotel Indigo (****) is situated within one of the city’s most distinctive new buildings.
 Occupying the 23rd and the 24th floor of The Cube, state-of-the-art technology meets contemporary comfort in this hotel.
-Each room has a Cloud 9 bed, a rainfall shower and their own media hub.
-Facilities include a health club and a hair salon, but the highlight has to be a Marco Pierre White steak restaurant, designed with windows that allow breathtaking 360-degree views over the city.
+Each room has a Cloud 9 bed, a rainfall shower and its own media hub.
+Facilities at Hotel Indigo Birmingham include a health club and a hair salon, but the highlight has to be the Marco Pierre White steak restaurant, designed with windows that allow breathtaking 360-degree views over the city.